Blepharoplasty Brisbane (Eyelid Surgery)

 Get in Touch.

-Dr Georgina Konrat and her team are here to help you become fully informed about Blepharoplasty (Eyelid surgery) and empower you with the knowledge you need to make important decisions about surgery.
+Dr Georgina Konrat and her team are here to help you become fully informed about Abdominoplasty surgery and empower you with the knowledge you need to make important decisions about surgery.
 We welcome enquiries from patients in Brisbane, Sydney, the Gold Coast, and Australia wide.